map from Google Maps

 Cardinals, Blue Jays; I've heard lots

-of reports that the pelicans kettle htere.
+of reports that pelicans kettle there.
+I know orioles nest in this area

 Big Thicket - thick with trees along and extending